Rmhuneineh/pygritbx/README.md

-# Python-based Gearbox Reliability and Integrity Tool (PyGRIT)
+# Python-based Gearbox Reliability and Integrity Toolbox (PyGRITbx)
 PyGrit is a python-based tool born thanks to a project in the course "Fundamentals of Machine Design" at Politecnico di Torino.
 Students following 3rd year of the Mechanical Engineering bachelor's degree are required to submit a report for this project.
 The tool helps students define the components that constitute the gearbox in the given project, in order to then verify their design.